cjkoepke/genesisprotools-core/uno/README.md

-# Genesis Starter Theme
+# Uno Starter Theme
 A starter framework for Genesis child themes which includes starter SCSS files and a Gulp task file which automates:

 1. JS compression
 2. SCSS compiling and compression
 3. File watching
 4. Generation of a POT file for translation
-5. Automatic zipping of the theme without including the development files.

-- <a href="#installation">Installation/Initiation Instructions</a>
-- <a href="#optional-commands">Optional Gulp Commands</a>
+5. Autoloading directories
+6. Composer support

 <hr/>

-## About Starter
+## About Uno
-Starter is a project by Calvin Koepke, a frontend designer currently working at Rainmaker Digital.
+Uno is the official starter child theme by Genesis Pro Tools.
 The goal of the project is to create a starter theme for Genesis Framework developers that doesn't over-bloat their starting base, while including commonly used templates, codes, and styles, and which includes common Gulp development tasks.

 Useful Links: